UmeanNever/RankSurprisalRatio/README.md

 In this work, we investigate data–student suitability in reasoning distillation and introduce **Rank-Surprisal Ratio** (RSR), a simple yet effective metric for **identifying suitable reasoning trajectories for a given student**.

 RSR is defined as the ratio of a trajectory’s average token-wise rank to its average negative log-likelihood (surprisal), and **is straightforward to compute and interpret**.
+Although our work focuses solely on reasoning tasks, RSR is not specifically designed for reasoning trajectories (CoTs) and can be **applied to general text data**.

 - 📖 **Paper**: [Which Reasoning Trajectories Teach Students to Reason Better?
 A Simple Metric of Informative Alignment](https://arxiv.org/abs/2601.14249)
 - 🛠️ **Code**: Available in this repository, providing **a clean and efficient implementation for computing the RSR metric**.